jadenyue/NBA_Surrender_Analysis/README.md

 Opponent quality is irrelevant too as coaches respond to their own position rather than to who is beating them.
 What does matter is the strength of your own team.
 Coaches of good teams give up on games more quickly than bad ones, which may seem counterintuitive at first, but a good team's bench is deeper, so emptying it costs less, and the star player of a good team would be more valuable to rest and protect.

+##Different coaches differ in their tendency to surrender enormously
+This was the question that initially inspired this study: finding